drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 Notice that in the console window, we have a prompt.
 This is the command line interface presented by the Python program.
 The Python CLI provides commands to wait, save to disk, run commands from a file, run shell commands, and etc., and passes all other commands to the hardware.
 The command **help**, produces a listing of the commands recognized by the hardware and Python CLIs.
 A listing of the help output can be found in the repo [here](Python/TCD1304.help).
 A summary of some of the most often used commands can be found at the [bottom of this readme](#appendix-a---quick-command-list).

-The firmware CLI provides commands at three levels.
-The high level commands include
+**The firmware** provides commands at three levels.
+The high level commands include the following to collect clocked or triggered data.

        tcd1304cli> read <n frames> <exposure>
        tcd1304cli> read <n frames> <exposure> <frame interval>